 How to Sell a House During a Divorce: Your Step-by-Step Guide

-To reduce stress, follow this step-by-step guide we’ve put together that breaks down the process of how to sell a house during a divorce into small, manageable steps.
+To keep the stress in check, check out this step-by-step guide we’ve put together.
+It breaks down how to sell a house during a divorce into small, manageable steps.

 In the past, you and your spouse may have selected to hire a family friend or mutual acquaintance to serve your real estate needs.
 But you may find that staying away from personal recommendations is ultimately beneficial when you’re getting divorced.
 You need a neutral third party who’s got experience in divorce sales to navigate the logistics and communications throughout the process of selling your house.